29 years and counting, the evolution, the artistry and the worker bee mentality

-2013 marked New York Voices 25th Anniversary and they show no signs of slowing down.
+2017 marks the eve of New York Voices 30th Anniversary and they show no signs of slowing down.
 This critically acclaimed vocal group has refined their musical story to a high art.
 They are known for their close-knit voicings, inspired arrangements and unparalleled vocal blend.
 Their chameleon-like musicianship allows them to move seamlessly from setting to setting, be it orchestral/big band to the intimate trio lineup.
-With deep interests rooted in jazz, Brazilian, R & B, classical, and pop, their music mixes traditional sensibilities with more than a dash of the unexpected.
-They are first call from great arrangers and conductors like Don Sebesky, Michael Abene, Keith Lockhart, and Rob Fisher who all know and admire the complexity of what they do and want something out of the ordinary, something extraordinary.
+The art of survival as a group in the music business is as much testimony of their success as their vocal finesse’.
+That, and say still coming to mind to the great creative forces out there that want to play with the vocal stacking idiom.
+They are first call from great arrangers and conductors like Bob Mintzer, Don Sebesky, Michael Abene, Keith Lockhart, and Rob Fisher who all know and admire the complexity of what they do and want something out of the ordinary when developing new projects.
 Like the great jazz vocal groups that have come before — Lambert, Hendricks and Ross, Singers Unlimited, and The Manhattan Transfer — they are firmly a part of that legacy and are dedicated to passing it on to generations to come.

-The celebratory year opens with the release of New York Voices Live with the WDR Big Band Cologne on Palmetto Records.
-This project is a collection of past favorites, current in-rotation tunes, and brand new arrangements.
-The big band charts were all written by the incomparable Michael Abene, the producer of their 1989 debut CD on GRP.
+Other recent projects are from 2013, where NYV released New York Voices Live with the WDR Big Band Cologne on Palmetto Records; a collection of past favorites, current in-rotation tunes, and brand new arrangements.
+The big band charts were all written by the incomparable Michael Abene, the producer of their 1989 debut CD on GRP!
 The WDR — the critically acclaimed big band based in Cologne, Germany — pairs perfectly with NYV’s musicality and might.
-They closed 2013 with the much-anticipated and ravely reviewed Holiday project, Let it Snow.
+And they closed 2013 with the much-anticipated and ravely reviewed Holiday project, Let it Snow.
 The recording is chock full of holiday favorites and a few lesser known gems presented in a wide variety of settings; a cappella, big band, orchestral and trio.
-Darmon Meader co produced it with the great Elliot Scheiner (also the producer of NYV’s studio big band CD, Sing, Sing, Sing).
+Meader co produced it with sound guru Elliot Scheiner (also the producer of NYV’s studio big band CD, Sing, Sing, Sing).
 Jazz Times’ Scott Albin wrote, “Let it Snow is one of the best jazz-related Christmas CDs in many a year.”

 While recording for GRP, they underwent personnel changes.
 In 1992, Sara Krieger retired her chair, and after auditioning over 60 vocalists from all over the United States, the group found Lauren Kinhan.
 There was an immediate chemistry, allowing the group to make a quick transition and become the “new” New York Voices.
 Lauren’s first musical contributions can be heard on NYV’s third CD, What’s Inside, released in May 1993.
 In early 1994, Caprice Fox left the group, forever fixing NYV as the quartet it is today.